-Speaking and Listening.
-Year 7 students will develop the skills to:
+Speaking and Listening Year 8 students will be taught to:

-- speak confidently and effectively, using Standard English in a range of formal and informal contexts, including classroom discussion. - · give short speeches and presentations, expressing their own ideas and keeping to the point. - participate in formal debates and structured discussions, summarising and/or building on what has been said. - improvise, rehearse, and perform play scripts and poetry to generate language and discuss language use and meaning.
+- speak confidently and effectively, using Standard English in a range of formal and informal contexts, including classroom discussion. - give short speeches and presentations, expressing their own ideas and keeping to the point. - participate in formal debates and structured discussions, summarising and/or building on what has been said. - improvise, rehearse, and perform play scripts and poetry to generate language and discuss language use and meaning.